pz-max/pypsa-earth-test/README.md

 ## Test run on tutorial

-- In the folder open a terminal/command window to be located at this path `~/pypsa-africa/`
+- In the folder open a terminal/command window to be located at this path `~/pypsa-earth-test/`
-- Activate the environment `conda activate pypsa-africa`
+- Activate the environment `conda activate pypsa-earth-test`
 - Rename config.tutorial.yaml to config.yaml.
 For instance in Linux:
   ```bash
   mv config.tutorial.yaml config.yaml